awsdocs/amazon-rds-user-guide/doc_source/USER_PerfInsights.Enabling.md

 + **Retention** – The amount of time to retain Performance Insights data\.
 Choose either 7 days \(the default\) or 2 years\.
 + **AWS KMS key** – Specify your AWS KMS key\.
 Performance Insights encrypts all potentially sensitive data using your KMS key\.
 Data is encrypted in flight and at rest\.
 For more information, see [Configuring an AWS KMS policy for Performance Insights](USER_PerfInsights.access-control.md#USER_PerfInsights.access-control.cmk-policy)\.

-### Turning Performance Insights on or off when modifying a DB instance or DB cluster<a name="USER_PerfInsights.Enabling.Console.Modifying"></a>
+### Turning Performance Insights on or off when modifying a DB instance or Multi\-AZ DB cluster<a name="USER_PerfInsights.Enabling.Console.Modifying"></a>

-In the console, you can modify a DB instance or Multi\-AZ DB cluster to turn Performance Insights on or off using the console\.
+In the console, you can modify a DB instance or Multi\-AZ DB cluster to turn Performance Insights on or off\.

-**To turn Performance Insights on or off for a DB instance using the console**
+**To turn Performance Insights on or off for a DB instance or Multi\-AZ DB cluster using the console**

 1. Sign in to the AWS Management Console and open the Amazon RDS console at [https://console\.aws\.amazon\.com/rds/](https://console.aws.amazon.com/rds/)\.